 "Never Alone" offers an extraordinary immersion into the Inupiat culture of Alaska.
 Players guide a young girl named Nuna through a visually captivating snow-laden landscape while encountering traditional Inupiat tales and teachings.

-As Nuna navigates her way with her companion, an arctic fox named Frostie, encounters “insight” videos to deepen understanding by providing insight into the customs and beliefs of these indigenous people.
-This culturally immersive approach not only entertains but also educates players about respecting nature as well as maintaining cultural identities through storytelling.
+As Nuna navigates with her companion, an arctic fox named Frostie, she encounters "insight" videos that deepen her understanding by providing insight into the customs and beliefs of these Indigenous people.
+This culturally immersive approach entertains and educates players about respecting nature and maintaining cultural identities through storytelling.

 Assassins Creed: Origins

-Set in ancient Egypt, “Assassin's Creed: Origins” allows players to take control of Bayek as they navigate its turbulent history and tangible landscapes.
-Boasting rich historical contexts throughout, players experience everything from its majestic pyramids, mysterious Nile currents, intricate society dynamics, and the daily lives of ancient Egyptians.
-Through quests which provide an engaging historical education while making for engaging gameplay for both history lovers as well as casual gamers alike.
+Set in ancient Egypt, "Assassin's Creed: Origins" allows players to take control of Bayek as they navigate its turbulent history and tangible landscapes.
+Boasting rich historical contexts throughout, players experience everything from its majestic pyramids, mysterious Nile currents, intricate society dynamics, and the daily lives of ancient Egyptians through quests that provide an engaging historical education while making for engaging gameplay for history lovers and casual gamers alike.

 Spiritfarer: An Emotional Journey into the Afterlife

-This provides players with an insightful look into various backgrounds, customs, and stories from across civilizations.
-This narrative invites players to contemplate life values while remembering past memories or community involvement across civilizations.
+This gives players insight into various backgrounds, customs, and stories from multiple civilizations.
+The narrative invites players to contemplate life values while remembering memories or community involvement across civilizations.

 God of War: Exploring Norse Mythology